madmachineio/docs/docs/overview/hardware/swiftio-board.md

 All these details may sound quite confusing at first.
 Don't worry, most of them are not commonly used.

-If you have not idea how to start, you can work with [this Maker kit](https://www.madmachine.io/product-page/maker-kit-for-swiftio) to learn with some simple projects.
+If you have not idea how to start, you can work with [SwiftIO Maker kit](./maker-kit) to learn with some simple projects.